Emergency/Trauma Nurse Practitioner Post-Master's Certificate

 *The current plan of study for this program would only allow for federal financial aid (including Federal Direct Student Loans) for terms that are at least a minimum of 4.5 credits for graduate courses and 6.0 credits for undergraduate courses.
 This is based on current regulations from the U.S. Department of Education.

-NOTE: No applications will be accepted for the 2022-2023 academic year.
-Please check back in summer 2023 for an update.
+NOTE: No applications will be accepted for the 2023-2024 academic year.
+Applications will be accepted for the fall 2024 admissions cycle.

 About the Program

-The Emergency/Trauma Nurse Practitioner post-master's certificate online program prepares family nurse practitioners either currently working in this setting or who desire to make a change and work in the emergency care setting.
-This track within the Nurse Practitioner program in the College of Nursing Health Professions at Drexel University will provide the education and procedural skills necessary to competently and confidently work as a nurse practitioner in this unique setting.
-This rigorous program provides the education and skills necessary to function as a competent nurse practitioner and leader in the emergency care setting, the skills to perform the necessary diagnostic and therapeutic procedures, and to be eligible for board certification as an emergency nurse practitioner.
-The ENP program requires 15.0 credits depending on the credit given for previously completed nurse practitioner coursework and faculty supervised hours.
-Upon successful completion of credits and 500 faculty supervised clinical hours, graduates of the program are eligible to sit for the AANPCP Emergency Nurse Practitioner Board Certification Exam.
+The Emergency/Trauma Nurse Practitioner online post-master's certificate program prepares family nurse practitioners either currently working in this setting or desire to work in the emergency care setting.
+This track within the Nurse Practitioner program in Drexel University's College of Nursing Health Professions will provide the education and procedural skills necessary to competently and confidently work as a nurse practitioner in this unique setting.
+This rigorous program prepares students to function as a competent nurse practitioner and leader in the emergency care setting, to perform the necessary diagnostic and therapeutic procedures and to be eligible for board certification as an emergency nurse practitioner.
+The ENP program requires 15.0 credits depending on the credit given for previously completed nurse practitioner coursework and faculty-supervised hours.
+Upon successful completion of credits and 500 faculty-supervised clinical hours, program graduates can sit for the AANPCP Emergency Nurse Practitioner Board Certification Exam.

-The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
-Students meet on campus for mandatory On Campus Intensive (OCI) learning experiences, simulation, and evaluation.
-OCI visits occur 2-3 times during the clinical portion of the program and range from 2-3 days.
+The nurse practitioner faculty is committed to quality and excellence.
+Students meet on campus for mandatory on-campus intensive (OCI) learning experiences, simulation and evaluation.
+OCI visits occur two to three times during the clinical portion of the program and range from two to three days.
 Mandatory on-campus visits are essential to students transitioning into the NP role.

 During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
 These visits provide guidance and mentoring from faculty, as well as the opportunity to collaborate with peers.